autopkg/rustymyers-recipes/SharedProcessors/README.md

 Shared Processors
 ===============

+## createISOProvider.py

+Takes a source_path and creates an iso from it.
+Outputs 'iso_path' with absolute path.

 ## SourceForgeURLProvider.py

 Older provider to download releases from SourceForge projects.
 Not sure if it still works (10/2018).